Interstate 83: Pennsylvania

+On October 23, 2023, work began on a project that will reconstruct the section of I-83 in Dauphin County, Pennsylvania, from the John Harris Bridge over the Susquehanna River to the Eisenhower Interchange with I-283 and US 322.
+The project will be split into two contracts, with the project widening and reconstructing I-83 and rebuilding interchanges.
+As part of this project, a new interchange will be built with PA 230 (Cameron Street) while the 13th Street interchange will be closed.
+Construction on both contracts is expected to be finished in 2028.

 Jones Falls Expressway

-The first Interstate to be built in Baltimore was the JFX; the Greater Baltimore Committee pushed to enact legislation from the Baltimore City Council in 1955.
+The first interstate to be built in Baltimore was the JFX; the Greater Baltimore Committee pushed to enact legislation from the Baltimore City Council in 1955.
 It was the first to be constructed due to community opposition to the other planned freeways within the city.
+The JFX follows the path of the Jones Falls River, a natural corridor that divided the city into eastern and western segments.
 By the early 1960s, the JFX was completed as far as Guilford Avenue, within the city limits.
 It was completed as far as Pleasant Street in the downtown area by 1983, but the remaining 4.4 mi to I-95 were canceled in September 1982.
-To compensate for the loss of the remainder of the JFX, the portion in situ was extended to Fayette Street by 1987, and the Jones Falls Boulevard project substantially rebuilt 0.75 mi of President Street, across from the JFX at Fayette Street, to allow the traffic to and from the Interstate to be collected and distributed from the surrounding city streets.
+To compensate for the loss of the remainder of the JFX, the portion in situ was extended to Fayette Street by 1987, and the Jones Falls Boulevard project substantially rebuilt 0.75 mi of President Street, across from the JFX at Fayette Street, to allow the traffic to and from the interstate to be collected and distributed from the surrounding city streets.
 By 1990, the project was completed.

 Due to community opposition to the other freeway plans being produced by city officials, the JFX was the very first limited-access highway to be completed within the city of Baltimore and remained so for several years.
 Originally, the JFX was to continue through the Southeast Baltimore neighborhoods of Fell's Point and Canton to a junction with the then-planned I-95, but opposition from residents of those neighborhoods successfully blocked that proposal.
-As a result, I-83 became the first Maryland road in the Interstate Highway System.
+As a result, I-83 became the first Maryland road in the interstate highway System.